MaazSiddiqi/.dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 Clone this repository in a place where you're comfortable keeping these files for a long time (typically, somewhere close to `~/`).
 This is due to the dependency from the symlinks for each of the files.
+I like to keep my dotfiles in `~/.dotfiles`

 Assuming you want to keep this repository at `/path/to/repo`, run the following commands: